nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)
 <br>
-In this post we will learn how can we secure machine to machine communication with OAuth 2.0 Client Credentials flow
+* In this post we will learn how can we secure machine to machine communication with OAuth 2.0 Client Credentials flow
+* We will also setup an example in keycloak

 - The main component of an OAuth 2.0 flow is the OAuth 2.0 server or the STS (Security Token Service)
 - [Keycloak](https://www.keycloak.org/) is an open-source Identity and Access Management (IAM) solution by RedHat that can be used as an OAuth 2.0 server.